-Like most queer people, my parent are straight.
+Like most queer people, my parents are straight.
 I was raised in the country, in rural Washington State.
 We couldn’t get cable, so my dad installed an antenna rotor on our roof to help with the salt-and-pepper static that clouded NBC, but this was before Will & Grace.
 All I knew about being gay is that it would get you beat up as a kid, and then you’d die from AIDS.

 I was in college before I learned how gay men had sex.
 I’d been attracted to men by then—my first boy-crush was a lanky, tall boy who played basketball in the intramural league it was my campus job to organize.
 Walking home drunk from a party, a straight man told me that gay men fuck in the ass, but I didn’t believe him.
 This same straight boy often got too drunk and asked me, slurring his words, to slow dance with him, shirtless.

 “What did you think gay men do?” he asked.
 I was 21.
 I wanted to fuck men, that much I knew, but I had never thought about how.